evanx/redex/README.md

 which will clone the Redex github repo into your home directory.

-### Usage
+### Demo: static web server

-To demonstrate a static web server, from the document root, run Redex as follows:
+To demonstrate a static web server, run Redex as follows:
 ```shell
 nodejs ~/redex/index.js http | ~/redex/node_modules/bunyan/bin/bunyan -o short
 ```

-Then try the following in your browser:
+Try the following in your browser:
 - [http://localhost:8880](http://localhost:8880)
 - [http://localhost:8880/redex](http://localhost:8880/redex)

 Notes:
+- the default document root is the current working directory
-- the default index file is configured as `README.md.`
+- the default index file is configured as `README.md`
-- the `/redex` route is configured to serve the state of the Redex instance.
+- the `/redex` route is configured to serve the state of the Redex instance

 Alternatively use the following script:
 ```shell